baabelfish/bcmenu/README.md

 fuzzy-cli-finder
 ================

-Bcmenu is a fuzzy menu for terminal.
+Bcmenu is a fuzzy menu for command line.
 It currently comes with a wrapper for opening files and navigating back directory stack.

 Installation